wodby/docker4drupal/README.md

 ## Introduction

-Docker4Drupal is a set of docker images optimized for local development with Drupal.
+Docker4Drupal is a set of docker images optimized for Drupal.
 Use docker-compose.yml file from this repository to spin up local environment on Linux, Mac OS X and Windows.

 Read [**Getting Started**](http://docs.docker4drupal.org/en/latest/).